Reed-CompBio/spras/docs/tutorial/beginner.rst

 0.1 Start Docker
 ----------------

+CONFUSED THE USERS WHY THIS WAS DONE FIRST
+ADD THIS TO A LATER STEp
+ALSO add an image on how to launch docker desktop

 Launch Docker Desktop and wait until it says "Docker is running".

 0.2 Clone the SPRAS repository